swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/PersistingDocumentation.md

 Once the in-memory documentation model is finalized each of its graph nodes can be converted to a rendering node and persisted on disk or elsewhere via the `Codable` protocol.

-The ``Converter`` type converts documentation nodes to rendering nodes:
+The ``DocumentationNodeConverter`` type converts documentation nodes to rendering nodes:

 ```swift
 let converter = DocumentationNodeConverter(bundle: myBundle, context: myContext)